 New technologies

 This page features information about innovative technologies that support people to engage with the arts as artists, audience members, readers and writers, and museum and gallery visitors.
-Please email Iona if you use or know about new technologies to feature on this page.
+Please email comms if you use or know about new technologies to feature on this page.

 Your breath, your music